 Charter Diversification Grants Scheme

-To support the implementation of the catch quota system, eligible charter operators are able to apply for funding to diversify their business into other tourism experiences e.g. non-demersal scalefish aquatic tours.
-The West Coast Charter Diversification Grants Scheme opened 1 June 2023 and will close on 30 June 2024.
+To support the implementation of the catch quota system, eligible charter operators were able to apply for funding to diversify their business into other tourism experiences e.g. non-demersal scalefish aquatic tours.
+The West Coast Charter Diversification Grants Scheme closed on 30 June 2024.

 Western Australias Seafood Industry support services